NOTTING HILL

 THE MITRE PH.

-On the South side CAMPDEN HILL (KENSINGTON)
+On the South side of Notting Hill Gate, CAMPDEN HILL (KENSINGTON)

 THE HILLGATE VILLAGE